merenlab/merenlab.org/tutorials/infant-gut/index.md

  $ run_MaxBin.pl -contig contigs.fa -out maxbin_IGM -abund_list [list of all coverage files in associated format]
 {% endhighlight %}

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) results come from the CONCOCT module embedded within anvi'o.

 Finally, I generated Sharon et al. results by BLAST searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol)) to our contigs to have matching names.

+OK.
+Moving on.

 ### Comparing binning results